 Inurement

-You also gain the ability to craft temporary and unstable alchemical creations at certain levels.
-Such creations have limitations compared to normal crafting (as described in Chapter 7), but are more accessible and useable in combat.
+You also gain the ability to craft unstable alchemical creations at a moment’s notice.
+Such creations have some limitations compared to normal crafting (as described in Chapter 7), but are more accessible and useable in combat.
 You also need the required tools at hand (Alchemist’s Supplies).

 Creating temporary alchemical creations costs an Action if a Consumable, or 1 minute if a Creature (such as an alchemical homunculus or an Ooze).